-As a felon convicted for fleeing to elude, your records will not be able to be expunged or sealed.
+As a convicted felon for fleeing to elude, your records will not be able to be expunged or sealed .
 This means the criminal record you incur will follow you forever, even outside Florida.

 If you are facing charges of fleeing to elude or aggravated fleeing to elude a law enforcement officer, we can help you with your case.
 If you would like more information or free legal advice, contact us today over the telephone for a free consultation.
 Each free consultation will be at no obligation, and your confidentiality will be entirely protected by the attorney-client relationship.

-If you have been accused of fleeing to elude in Tampa, call our office at (941) 444-4444 today!
+If you have been accused of fleeing to avoid in Tampa, call our office at (941) 444-4444 today!

 What Are the Parameters of the Fleeing to Elude Laws in Florida?